-The exposition of the relics of Saint Francis in Assisi
+The veneration of the relics of Saint Francis in Assisi

 “Unless a grain of wheat falls to the ground and dies, it remains alone; but if it dies, it bears much fruit”

-The exposition of the relics of Saint Francis in Assisi, on the occasion of the eighth centenary of his death, represents a historic and spiritual event of great significance.
-From February 22 to March 22, 2026, the faithful will have the unique opportunity to venerate the relics of the Saint, a universal symbol of peace, fraternity, and love.
+The veneration of the relics of Saint Francis in Assisi, on the occasion of the eighth centenary of his death, represented a historic and spiritual event of great significance.
+From February 22 to March 22, 2026, the faithful have had the unique opportunity to venerate the relics of the Saint, a universal symbol of peace, fraternity, and love.

-The event, approved by Pope Leo XIV, will take place in the Basilica of Saint Francis in Assisi, where the urn containing the relics will be displayed at the foot of the papal altar in the lower church.
+The event, approved by Pope Leo XIV, has taken place in the Basilica of Saint Francis in Assisi, where the urn containing the relics has been displayed at the foot of the papal altar in the lower church.
 This moment of contemplation and prayer is rooted in the Gospel message of the “seed that dies to bear fruit,” celebrating life as a gift and a testimony of love.

 A Message of Hope